gem-pasteur/macsylib/doc/source/modeler_guide/modeling.rst

   If not specified by the user, several features will have their values assigned **by default**:

   * the **genomic architecture** of the System being searched will consist in a **single locus**.
-    If a System may be made of Genes from multiple loci, consider setting the `multi_loci` parameter to `True`.
+    If a System may be made of Genes from multiple loci, consider setting the `multi_loci` parameter to `true`.
   * the **quorum parameters** `min_mandatory_genes_required` and `min_genes_required` will be set to the number of mandatory Genes listed - the `accessory` Genes being deemed not required to infer a complete System.